Transgender rights in Australia: Australian Capital Territory

 In 2014, the Australian Capital Territory passed legislation that removed the surgery requirement for changing the sex marker on birth certificates.
 In 2016 the ACT introduced a recognised details certificate for transgender people who were born outside the Territory to use as their proof of gender instead of a birth certificate.
 The ACT, since 2020, has also allowed youths to change their given names and sex to better reflect their gender identity.
 This can be done without parental permission if they are 16 or 17, or if they are given permission by ACT Civil & Administrative Tribunal.

 New South Wales

 The New South Wales Registry of Births Deaths & Marriages requires that transgender people must have "undergone a sex affirmation procedure".

 In October 2020, the NSW Parliament lower house passed a "non-binding bipartisan motion" unanimously - calling for the human rights, dignity and respect for transgender individuals within NSW.

 In January 2021, it was reported by the news media that transgender individuals who had not undergone sex reassignment surgery were banned from entering a ladies-only pool within Coogee.

+In October 2024, the Equality Legislation Amendment (LGBTIQA+) Bill was passed, thus making it possible to have one's legal sex be changed without requiring surgery, and to make threatening to out a transgender person an offence.
+However, the bill was criticised by Sydney Criminal Lawyers for being heavily modified and "diluted".
+It took effect in July 2025.